-Both sealed and flooded are the member of lead-acid battery family.
-Both batteries are rechargeable and use chemicals reactions to store electricity.
+Both sealed and flooded are members of the lead-acid battery family.
+Both batteries are rechargeable and use chemical reactions to store electricity.
 However, flooded batteries are one of the oldest and most popular versions of lead-acid batteries and available since 1859.
 On the other hand, sealed batteries are developed in 1930.

 Sealed batteries are also called Maintenance-free batteries or Valve-regulated lead-acid (VRLA) batteries or Sealed Maintenance-free (SMF) batteries.

 And Flooded [FLA] batteries are also called Wet batteries.

 Besides lots of similarities, there are lots of differences between both types of batteries.
 And in this blog, you will all the differences between them.

 The electrolyte of flooded batteries is in liquid form and required a regular water level up.
 Whereas the electrolyte of sealed batteries is gel form or acid-socked glass mat form.
 Hence sealed batteries don’t require any water and these batteries can be placed upside down or on their side.

 1. There are two versions of sealed batteries available, the AGM [Absorbent Glass Mat] battery and the Gel battery.

 2. Sealed batteries have a low self-discharge rate as compared to flooded batteries.
 Flooded batteries have a discharge rate of up to 15% per month.
 Whereas sealed batteries have a 1-3% of discharge rate.

 4. Sealed batteries are more expensive than flooded batteries.